Different uses for voting need different types of voting.

 Comparing single-winner rulesPlurality rule rewards a candidate only for winning first-choice votes; that means winning intense supporters.
 IRV rewards a candidate who wins many firsts (to avoid early elimination) and a majority of high preferences over a rival who also has intense support; this requires some intense support but also a broad appeal.
 Condorcet's rule uses all preferences to find the one candidate who can win majorities over each of the rivals, it ignores very intense support to require a broader appeal.

 (Approval voting completely ignores intensity of support: a voter's third-choice approval counts as much as his first choice.
 This may lead to the broadest appeal.
-But it introduces inaccuracy and motivates tactical voting to prevent a third choice from hurting the first choice.)
+But it introduces inaccuracy and motivates tactical voting to prevent a backup choice from hurting the first choice.
+The need to worry over voting strategies makes a voter's decisions difficult.)

 The viable candidates in a Condorcet election will be close to the political center, and to each other.
 Under plurality rule that often leads to: